-DOC LA — Los Angeles Documentary Film Festival — organized by the esteemed Parajanov-Vartanov Institute, will screen and award outstanding films by students, emerging auteurs, and established masters to give Angelenos an opportunity to see great examples of World and American cinema.
+DOC LA — Los Angeles Documentary Film Festival — organized by the esteemed Parajanov-Vartanov Institute, will screen and award outstanding films by students, emerging filmmakers, and established masters of American and World cinema.
 DOC LA furthers the mission of the Parajanov-Vartanov Institute Awards established in 2010.

-DOC LA programmer is their disciple and UCLA alum Martiros M. Vartanov who's served as a curator and juror at festivals in Busan and Beverly Hills, and worked on the restoration of the masterpiece The Color of Pomegranates selected for Festival de Cannes.
-He also presents the institute's annual awards whose honorees include Academy Award ® winning director Martin Scorsese, Pulitzer Prize-winning author William Saroyan, French cinema icon Jean Vigo, the legendary screenwriter Mardik Martin, Oscar ® winning actress Emma Thompson, as well as Alfred Molina, Emilio Rivera, Usher, Mark Ruffalo, Angela Bassett, and Grammy-winning rock band System Of A Down.
+DOC LA programmer is their disciple and UCLA alum Martiros M. Vartanov who's served as a curator and juror at festivals in Busan and Los Angeles, and worked on the restoration of the masterpiece The Color of Pomegranates selected for Festival de Cannes.
+He also presents the institute's and the festival's awards whose honorees include Academy Award ® winning director Martin Scorsese, Pulitzer Prize-winning author William Saroyan, French cinema icon Jean Vigo, as well as Werner Herzog, Usher, Angela Bassett, Emilio Rivera, Mark Ruffalo, Oscar ® winners Emma Thompson, Cate Blanchett, and Jeff Bridges, and Grammy-winning rock band System Of A Down.